itamargo/codex/Codex.md

 - Most questions have no answer (but asking them anyway is often entertaining).
 - Logic is a helpful tool, but has flaws and can't be relied on entirely.
 - Vaccinations are good for babies and society.
+- As inequality increases, affinity with other-states citizens of similar socio-economic status exceeds the affinity with same-state citizens of different socio-economic status, putting tremendous pressure on the concept of a nation state

 ### Type 3: Opinions
 Beliefs about how I interpret my perceptions and synthesize the meaning of reality.
 3A is about what this means for my own approach to life, and 3B is about how I believe society should be structured.